akicklig/R-Shiny-Movies-App/README.md

 This app was developed as a part of Chase Romano's Visual Analytics course (Spring 2022) in the UNC Charlotte Data Science and Business Analytics Program.

-Data was sourced from the Move Industry Dataset on Kaggle , which itself was ultimately scraped from IMDb via Python by the original analyst, Daniel Grijalva.
+Data was sourced from the Movie Industry Dataset on Kaggle, which itself was ultimately scraped from IMDb via Python by the original analyst, Daniel Grijalva.